lychen2/APILLMConvo/README.md

 - Click "Change Base URL" to set up a custom API endpoint
 - Default proxy: `https://api.laozhang.ai/v1`

+**⚠️ Important Note:** The default API proxy is for demonstration purposes only.
+It is **not recommended** for use, and its security or reliability is not guaranteed.
+Please use your own trusted API proxy.

 ### Language Settings
 - Use the language dropdown to switch interface languages
 - Settings are automatically saved and restored between sessions